lerrua/lerrua.github.com/source/_posts/2016-03-17-getting-started-with-data-science.markdown

 * Machine Learning Specialization, University of Washington - https://www.coursera.org/specializations/machine-learning

-These two specializations are some of my goals for 2016, noting that the Coursera offers other [specializations of Data Science](https://www.coursera.org/browse/data-science), the list is huge.
+These two specializations are some of my goals for 2016, noting that the Coursera offers other [specializations about Data Science](https://www.coursera.org/browse/data-science), the list is huge.

 The nanodegrees of Udacity are not in my plans for now, not for quality but for reasons of time and cost.
 Nanodegrees are huge courses ranging from 9 to 12 months and has a monthly cost of $200, something a little out of my Brazilian reality with the high dollar today.
 But is recommended for those who want to run into this mini-college, they promise guaranteed job and a teacher available to you.
 The course's grade are very good, in partnership with companies like Google and Facebook: